Buzzle Bee

-Buzzle Bee is a studio album by English musical project the High Llamas.
+Buzzle Bee is a studio album by English band the High Llamas.
 It was released in 2000 on Duophonic.

 Critical reception

 Exclaim! wrote: "Buzzle Bee proves that the Llamas have established a signature sound and much of it is faultlessly beautiful.
 There's a sense, though, that it's also an apex; if their music isn't to become as comfortable as all those Beach Boys comparisons are tiresome, some genuine surprises will need to occur next time."
 NME wrote that "'The Passing Bell' is brilliant Capri-Sun pop – and O’Hagan knows it, because he lets it meander on beautifully for ten minutes.
 After that, we’re at the mercy of his wayward desire to say nothing of any consequence in the style of Holland-era Brian Wilson with sunstroke."